Climax Springs, Missouri

-Climax Springs was a village in Camden County, Missouri, United States.
-The population was 124 at the 2010 census.
+Climax Springs is a census-designated place and former village in Camden County, Missouri, United States.
+The population was 118 at the 2020 census.

 History

 A post office called Climax was established in 1883, and the name was changed to Climax Springs in 1886.
 The community took its name from a mineral spring near the original town site.
 According to tradition, an enthusiastic settler cried "that caps the climax!" upon discovering the spring and realizing its potential as a mineral spa.